JensRantil/jensrantil.github.io/content/posts/2026-09-15_challenging_ai.md

 ## The Industry strikes back

-Immediately after publishing my article, a good friend reached out.
+After publishing my article, a good friend reached out.
 This friend warned me that criticizing AI could "negatively impact my career".

 I explained that my article simply took a balanced look at AI.
 AI has its uses, when used thoughtfully!
 Still, even remotely criticizing AI, they argued, could do me a lot of harm.